backblaze-b2-samples/ai-rag-app/README.md

 Towards the bottom of `mysite/settings.py`, you will see the configuration for the LLM and vector store embeddings.
 The `RAG` class, in `ai_rag_app/rag.py`, uses these values to create instances of the API wrapper objects.
 Note that the locations in the
-`COLLECTION` configuration point to the Backblaze documentation PDFs and vector store.
+`COLLECTION` configuration in the sample code point to the Backblaze documentation PDFs and vector store.
 You can use them with the read-only credentials above or change them to match your environment.

 ```python
 CHAT_MODEL: ModelSpec = {